ahll19/P8/README.md

 ### Modules
 All tools used throughit this repository are located in this directory.
 Subdirectories of `Modules/` should serve to group tools based on their use-case.
 Each subdirectory in `Modules/` should serve as a module in and of itself, from which classes and useful functions can be imported.

-The folder contains a few test scripts to get you started.